PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/view-contacts.md

 2. Title

-It's possible to sort by value asc or desc and search by value.
+It's possible to sort by title asc or desc and search by title.

 3. Email address